MaxPeal/obinex/README.md

 To unlock, simply run `rm in/lock`.

 ## Bootmodes
 You can change bootmode by writing the mode to `in/mode` (or using the obinex command).
 See `obinex -h` for more information and valid modes.

 # Internals
 ## Architecture
+Below you can see the overall architecture of the system.
+Violet and green show typical paths for a binary and its output.

 ![architecture overview](arch.png)